yasint23/My_Devops/hands-on/ECR/ecr-02-elastic-container-registry-with-docker-and-jenkins/ECR_2.md

 - Launch a pre-configured `Jenkins Server` from the terraform file running on Amazon Linux 2, allowing SSH (port 22) and HTTP (ports 80, 8080) connections.

-- Clarusway Jenkins Server is configured with admin user `admin` and password `Clarusway1234`.
+- yasin Jenkins Server is configured with admin user `admin` and password `yasin1234`.

 - Open your Jenkins dashboard and navigate to `Manage Jenkins` >> `Manage Plugins` >> `Available` tab